TroyWilliams3687/documentos/en/documents/python.md

 ## Virtual Environment - Configure {#virtual_env_configure}

 Once you have a virtual environment created, the next step is to configure it with the required software modules.
 It already has a reference to the base Python installation as part of the creation process.
 There are standard Python packages that are easily configured and added.
-There is a bit of a wrinkle on windows when it comes to installing the `md_docs` repository so it can be used.
+There is a bit of a wrinkle on windows when it comes to installing the `documentos` repository so it can be used.

 ### Activate the Virtual Environment